Social-Evolution-and-Behavior/anTraX/docs/dlc.md

 `--antlist <antlist>`

 By default, anTraX will select frames from all ants in the experiment.
-This can be changed by using this option, providing a comma seperated list of IDs.
+This can be changed by using this option, providing a comma separated list of IDs.
 Example: `--antlist BB,GP,PO`.

 `--video`